 Naples – The story of Professor Stefano Addeo, the teacher at the Medi high school in Cicciano who ended up in a storm for a post on Facebook in which he wished death to the daughter of the Prime Minister Giorgia Meloni, is enriched with a new legal chapter.

-His lawyers, Francesco Di Giovanni and Chiara Missori, have strongly contested the precautionary suspension from service decided by the Campania School Board, defining it as "formally illegitimate".
+His lawyers, Francesco Di Giovanni and Chiara Missori, have strongly contested the precautionary suspension from service decided by the Campania School Board, calling it "formally illegitimate."

-According to the lawyers, the measure was issued “unheard of and without prior notification to the worker,” violating the established procedures.
-The lawyers emphasize that the measure, which also involves a 50% reduction in gross monthly pay, was adopted in the absence of both criminal proceedings and disciplinary proceedings formally notified to the teacher.
+According to the lawyers, the order was issued "without the prior consent of the employee and without prior notification to the employee," violating established procedures.
+The lawyers emphasize that the measure, which also entails a 50% reduction in gross monthly pay, was adopted without any criminal proceedings or formal disciplinary proceedings being filed against the teacher.

-“The minimum term of 5 days to allow the worker to send his justifications to the employer was not guaranteed”, explain Di Giovanni and Missori, adding that “it is clear in jurisprudence that the precautionary suspension cannot in any way lead to the reduction or suppression of the salary”.
+"The minimum five-day deadline for the employee to submit their justifications to the employer was not guaranteed," Di Giovanni and Missori explain, adding that "it is well-established in case law that precautionary suspension cannot in any way lead to a reduction or termination of wages."

-In the meantime, Professor Addeo has launched a new message directed at Prime Minister Giorgia Meloni, published online on the website of the newspaper Il Roma.
-In an exclusive video message, Addeo reiterated that he takes “full moral and disciplinary responsibility” for what he wrote, and renewed his appeal for a meeting.
+Meanwhile, Professor Addeo has sent a new message to Prime Minister Giorgia Meloni, published online on the website of the newspaper Il Roma.
+In an exclusive video message, Addeo reiterated that he assumes "full moral and disciplinary responsibility" for what he wrote and renewed his call for a meeting.

 The case, which has sparked a strong public debate, is now also moving to the legal level, with the professor's defenders ready to do battle on the procedural front.